polterguy/polterguy.github.io/documentation/magic.lambda/index.md

    howdy:world
 ```

-After execution of the above Hyperlambda you will have s result resembling the following.
+After execution of the above Hyperlambda you will have a result resembling the following.

 ```
 .lambda